Envision Racing

-The Envision Racing Formula E Team is a British motor racing team, based at Silverstone Park and majority-owned by Chinese wind turbine manufacturer Envision Energy that competes in Formula E.
+Paysafe Envision Racing is a British motor racing team that competes in Formula E. Founded as Virgin Racing in 2014, the team is based at Silverstone Park and is majority-owned by Chinese wind turbine manufacturer Envision Energy since 2022.
+It won the teams' championship in 2022–23.

-Currently, the three drivers are Joel Eriksson, Sébastien Buemi and Alice Powell.
+Currently, its two drivers are Maximilian Günther and Zak O'Sullivan.

 History

 Virgin was one of the first teams to enter Formula E; its entry was officially confirmed in December 2013.
 Virgin partnered with Peugeot but rebadged as DS Automobiles from the 2015–16 season to the 2017–18 season, competing as DS Virgin Racing during that time.
 With DS moving its support to rival team Techeetah from the 2018–19 season onwards, Virgin chose to establish a long-term customer car deal with Audi Sport.

 2014–15 season

 The team signed drivers Jaime Alguersuari and Sam Bird for its inaugural season.
 Bird scored three podiums (two of which were wins), which was enough for a fifth place in the Drivers' Championship.
 For the final round in London, which was a double-header event, the team replaced Alguersuari with Fabio Leimer.
 Virgin would finish fifth in Teams' Championship with 133 points.